Group-Equivariant Diffusion Models for Lattice Field Theory: Building diffusion models for LQFT

-Since the action is symmetric, the probability density must remain unchanged under the group action.
-Because the group action induces a coordinate change on the space of fields, the gradient (score) must transform accordingly.
-The general transformation law for the score function is
+then since the action is symmetric under $G$, the probability density must remain unchanged.
+The score function responds to the group action on the space of fields according to a general transformation law:

-which we state and prove more formally in Theorem~\ref{thm:score_func_transformation}.
-In summary, the score function, as a covector, generally transforms contravariantly with the Jacobian of the change of variables induced by the group action.
-How we interpret this result depends on what representation or space the field variables occupy: \begin{itemize} \item In \textbf{linear representations}, the Jacobian is simply the representation matrix $R_G$, and we recover $\boldsymbol{s}' = \left(R_G\right)^{-\top} \boldsymbol{s}$. \item For \textbf{Lie algebra-valued fields}, the group action acts via the adjoint representation, and the same formula holds with $R_G = {\rm Ad}_G$. \item On \textbf{curved group manifolds} (e.g. for ${\rm SU}(N)$ gauge links), the group acts nonlinearly by conjugation.
-The differential of this action gives the Jacobian on tangent spaces, and the score, as a gradient, transforms accordingly. \end{itemize}

-The score function transforms covariantly in the representation dual to the field representation, which, for unitary reps, is often the representation itself.
-For nonlinear group actions (e.g. conjugation on the group manifold), the Jacobian is a complicated differential, but the \emph{induced group action} on tangent spaces is precisely the adjoint (or bi-adjoint) representation, making the score transform covariantly under the gauge group.
+which we state and prove in Theorem~\ref{thm:score_func_transformation}.
+Although the precise interpretation of eq.~\eqref{eq:score_fn_transformation_law} is representation-dependent, the encompassing result is that the score function generally transforms contravariantly with the Jacobian of the change of variables induced by the group action.
 In this framework, one can view the score function as \emph{equivariant}.

-We provide detailed derivations, formal discussions, and proofs in Appendix~\ref{apx:score_func_symmetries}.
-Specific examples of this result applied to $\mathbb{Z}_2$ in $\phi^4$ theory and ${\rm U}(1)$ gauge fields can be found in Section~\ref{sec:0D_z2_symmetry} and Appendix~\ref{apx:u1_symmetry_details}, respectively.
+Further details, including derivations, formal discussions, and proofs are provided in appendix~\ref{apx:score_func_symmetries}.
+Specific examples of this result applied to $\mathbb{Z}_2$ in $\phi^4$ theory and ${\rm U}(1)$ gauge fields can be found in section~\ref{sec:0D_z2_symmetry} and appendix~\ref{apx:u1_symmetry_details}, respectively.